AI & Automation

 Do I need permission to record a meeting with an AI tool?

-Yes — in most jurisdictions, you need consent from all participants before recording.
+Yes, in most jurisdictions, you need consent from all participants before recording.
 Many states and countries have specific laws covering this.
-The safest approach is to always inform all attendees that a transcription bot is active before the meeting begins.
+The safest approach is to inform all attendees that a transcription bot is active before the meeting begins, and to document that disclosure.

 Which AI meeting transcription tool is best for small teams?

-Fathom is a strong choice for small teams due to its generous free plan and high-quality summaries.
-Fireflies.ai is another solid option if you need multi-app integrations on a modest budget.
-Both are easy to set up and require no technical expertise.
+Fathom is the strongest starting point for small teams: its free plan has no meeting-length caps, and the summary quality is genuinely good.
+Fireflies.ai is worth a look if you need multi-app integrations on a modest budget.
+Both are straightforward to set up without technical expertise.

 Can AI transcription tools handle multiple languages?

 Many can.
-Fireflies.ai supports over 60 languages, and Otter.ai supports English, French, and Spanish.
-Microsoft Copilot supports dozens of languages through the Teams platform.
-If your team operates globally, check language support carefully before committing to a plan.
+Fireflies.ai supports over 60 languages, Otter.ai covers English, French, and Spanish, and Microsoft Copilot supports dozens of languages through the Teams platform.
+If your team operates globally, verify language support before committing to a paid plan, multilingual accuracy can vary considerably by tool.

 How do AI meeting transcription tools handle sensitive or confidential information?

 This varies by provider.
-Look for platforms that offer data residency options, don’t use your recordings to train their AI models, and hold SOC 2 Type II or ISO 27001 certifications.
+Look for platforms that offer data residency options, do not use your recordings to train their AI models, and hold SOC 2 Type II or ISO 27001 certifications.
 Always review the provider’s privacy policy and data processing agreement before using these tools for confidential meetings.
+The FTC has specifically flagged data repurposing without clear consent as a concern in the AI-as-a-service space.